-4/30/2021, MD: SAE AIR6540B Fundamentals in Wire Selection and Sizing for Aerospace Applications 1/27/2021, MD: SAE AIR7502, Aircraft Electrical Voltage Level Definitions

-6/11/2020, JM: RTCA DO-380-Environmental Conditions and Test Procedures for Ground Equipment.
-This document defines a series of minimum standard

-This document defines a series of minimum standard environmental test conditions (categories) and applicable test procedures for ground based equipment.
-In this document ground based equipment includes stationary ground, mobile/portable ground, or sea-based equipment.
-The purpose of these tests is to provide a laboratory means of determining the performance characteristics of ground based equipment in environmental conditions representative of those which may be encountered in ground based operation of the equipment.
+New Published Standards 4/30/2021, MD: SAE AIR6540B Fundamentals in Wire Selection and Sizing for Aerospace Applications New In-Development Standards 12/5/2022, RFM: RTCA No longer plans an update to DO-380.
+1/27/2021, MD: SAE AIR7502 , Aircraft Electrical Voltage Level Definitions 6/22/2021, MPD: SAE: ARP8689 Endurance tests for Aircraft Electric Engine 6/11/2020, JM: RTCA DO-380-Environmental Conditions and Test Procedures for Ground Equipment.
+This document defines a series of minimum standard environmental test conditions (categories) and 5/24/2021, AS: RTCA expects to have a version A of DO-380 published in the 2025 timeframe.
+11/20/2020, MD: SAE AIR7357, Megawatt and Extreme applicable test procedures for ground-based equipment.
+In this document ground-based equipment includes stationary ground, mobile/portable ground, or sea-based equipment.
+The purpose of these tests is to provide a laboratory means of determining the performance Fast Charging for Aircraft characteristics of ground-based equipment in environmental conditions representative of those which may be encountered in ground-based operation of the equipment.
+Back to Top